 But what if you really like your pot, even though it lacks drainage?
 That’s ok- just plant your aloe into a nursery pot (they always have plenty of drainage holes) and set that inside your pretty pot.
 Then take the nursery pot out when you water, and place it back into the decorative pot afterward.

 You can find nursery pots in any size you need, and they don’t cost much.
-Here are some 4-inch ones to give you an idea.

 Also, make sure you’re using a pot that’s the right size.
 It should be a maximum of 2 inches larger in diameter than your aloe’s root ball.
 In fact, aloe vera actually prefers crowded conditions, and erring on the side of slightly too small is usually a better bet than going too large.